 Mushroom Curry is yet another tasty dish that we can add to weekday lunch/dinner menu.
-Earthy Mushrooms cooked in a rich onion-tomato gravy makes it a delicious accompaniment for hot rotis/phulkas.
-The addition of cashew nuts makes it rich, creamy and healthy and gives it a nutty flavor too.
+Earthy Mushrooms and capsicum are cooked in an onion-tomato gravy and simple spices like red chilli powder and garam masala makes it a delicious accompaniment for hot rotis/phulkas.

 Did you know: Mushrooms are an exceptionally nutrient-dense food, with one serve offering a surprising amount and array of essential nutrients.
 Mushrooms are naturally low in sodium, fat, cholesterol, and calories and have often been referred to as "functional foods."
 The fiber, potassium and vitamin C content in mushrooms all contribute to cardiovascular health.
 Potassium and sodium work together in the body to help regulate blood pressure.
 Consuming mushrooms, which are high in potassium and low in sodium helps to lower blood pressure and decrease the risk of high blood pressure and cardiovascular diseases.

-- Coriander leaves (Dhania) , finely chopped, for garnishing
+- Mint Leaves (Pudina) , finely chopped, for garnishing

 - Salt , to taste

 To begin making Mushroom Curry, first heat oil in a pan or wok and add onions, ginger, garlic and capsicum and saute until the onions soften.

 Next add the mushrooms and saute until mushrooms are cooked.

 Once done add the tomato puree and the dry maslas like turmeric powder, red chilli powder, garam masala and salt.